 Launches

-The SpaceX Crew Dragon spacecraft blasted off for its SpX-DM1 first test
+The Crew Dragon spacecraft blasting off atop a Falcon 9 rocket in its SpX-DM1 test (Image NASA TV)

 A little while ago, the SpaceX Crew Dragon spacecraft blated off atop a Falcon 9 rocket from the Cape Canaveral base in its SpX-DM1 (SpaceX Demonstration Mission 1) or SpaceX Demo-1 mission.
 After about eleven minutes it successfully separated from the rocket’s last stage and went on its way to carry out its mission.
 This is the first test of the Crew Dragon spacecraft with a journey to the International Space Station and back.
 In this case there’s no one on board but if all goes well in the next launch there will be the first transport of astronauts.